lucas7788/go-wallet-sdk/README.md

 ```

 For more detailed examples and usage instructions for each supported blockchain, please refer to the documentation in the respective coin-specific package.

-## Example

-For specific usage examples of each coin type, please refer to the corresponding test files.
-Remember to replace the
-placeholder private key with your own private key, which is generally in hex format.

 ## Feedback and Support